Chapter 18: The Property

 The van from Hank’s dream.
 Highway 2 north, not 61.

 Hank was beside her, pressed against the woodpile, the Sig a shape under his jacket.
 Rook was low between them, belly almost to the snow, ears flat, vibrating with a low tension that was not cold.
-Hank’s eyes tracked the two men with the kind of stillness she’d learned to read as dangerous — not calm but held, his whole body going quiet when he was building something in his head that he hadn’t said yet.
+Hank’s eyes tracked the two men with the kind of stillness she’d learned to read as dangerous — not calm but held, his whole body going quiet when he was working through something he hadn’t said yet.

 Three fifty-one on her phone.
 Nine minutes.